You may have heard the term ‘defibrillator’, ‘aed’, or ‘automated external defibrillator’ and are wondering, what is it?

 What is a defibrillator?

-If a shock is required the defibrillator will deliver the shock automatically with a fully automatic model or advise the user to press the shock button with a semi-automatic model.
+If a shock is required the defibrillator will deliver the shock automatically.
+(Dependent on your AED model of fully-automatic or semi-automatic).

 How common is Sudden Cardiac Arrest?
 (SCA)